Giving up meat

 Not something you want to do at 7am on a good day let alone after working a few night shifts in a row.

-Anyway, my preceptor (the nurse I work with on the floor) was very encouraging in her evaluation.
+(the nurse I work with on the floor) was very encouraging in her evaluation.
 She was honest and really aspired to have me grow as a nurse.

-My tutor (School of Nursing prof who ultimately passes me) decided to give me all satisfactory in every area except one, leadership.
+(School of Nursing prof who ultimately passes me) decided to give me all satisfactory in every area except one, leadership.

 I don't know why this bugs me so much, or why I can't stop thinking about it.
 I mean, it's really not that big of a deal.
 She probably just had to pick one thing for me to work on after midterm and that was the one she selected.
 Who knows?